KyleKing/PiAlarm/README.md

 python modules/TM1637.py
 # There should be a few statements printed and you can press enter to confirm each test
 ```

-*(TODO) I'm currently in the midst of revamping the clock display and refactoring the app, so I'll add a guide upon request.
-Open an issue to let me know that you're interested!*

 ## Acknowledgments